Works starts on reedbed system to filter water at a Devon beauty spot

 Highways England is joining forces with Stover Country Park and Devon County Council to deliver a giant reedbed filter system, which will help to keep water clean at Stover Lake and provide valuable habitat for wildlife.

-The sustainable scheme, also supported by Natural England, is designed to capture and filter water runoff from the A38, nearby industrial sites and farmland before it enters the lake.
+The sustainable scheme, also supported by Natural England, is designed to capture and filter water runoff from the A38 before it enters the lake.

 The water can carry pollutants such as oil and metal residue into the lake and this has contributed to the poor water quality and reduced diversity of wildlife.